dmgolembiowski/edgemorph/edm/README.md

 ***

 * **`edm make`** [ _edb_module_ | * ]
 > _Retrieves each of the module files from `edgemorph.toml` and if `edb_module` is non-empty and in the set of registered modules, this call forwards the `edb_module` to the lower-level call `edm compile`.
 Alternatively, if `edb_module` is empty then this same procedure is done for each of the registered module files.
 If compilation is successful, this process writes a file to disk with the edgemorph-augmented SDL migration.
-Then, the command informs the user to run `edb make install` can be run to compile the EdgeQL source to local package targets.
+Then, the command informs the user to run `edm make install` can be run to compile the EdgeQL source to local package targets.
 Otherwise, this process prints the syntactical errors emitted by `edgeql-parser` and exits._

 ***